umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-to-set-up-members-area/index.md

 To set-up register widget:

-1. Select the page where you what the register widget to be
+1. Select the page where you want the register widget to be
 2. Add the register widget
 3. Fill out the settings for register widget